cherali/datepickerjs/markdown/localization.md

 #### Localization

-This package can be customize easily and adding localization requires 5 shot step: (here localization for Jalali calendar)
+This package can be customize easily and adding localization requires 5 steps: (here localization for Jalali calendar)

 for localization: